stacksjs/stacks/packages/vue/src/README.md

 # Vue Components

-This is the core of your Vue component library.
+This is the core of your component library.

 ## 💡 Get Started